KrailOrg/krail/README.md

 ## demo

-There is a [simple demo](https://github.com/davidsowerby/krail-demo) project
+There is a [simple demo](https://github.com/davidsowerby/krail-demo) project - this is rapidly becoming irrelevant.
+The [Tutorial](http://krail.readthedocs.org/en/0.9.5/tutorial01/) is much more useful.

 ## testApp